campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-get-content-out-of-flipside/casting-to-a-computer-with-flipside-broadcaster.md

 # Casting to a computer with Flipside Broadcaster

-To stream or record video of your Flipside Studio content, you need to get your content onto a computer.
+To stream or record video of your Flipside content, you need to get your content onto a computer.
 Once your content is on your computer you can stream or record video of it with any live streaming or screen capturing software, like OBS Studio.

 >**Note**: Desktop users have two options for this; using the Desktop Interface on the computer attached to your headset or casting to a computer that isn’t attached to your headset with Flipside Broadcaster.